BND Hamburger Icon

 • Angel investors.
 An angel investor is a wealthy individual who gives a business a large cash infusion.
 The angel investor gets equity — a share in the company — or convertible debt for their money.

 • Venture capitalists.
-A venture capitalist is an entity, whether a group or an individual, that invests money into companies, usually high-risk startups.
+A venture capitalist (VC) is an entity, whether a group or an individual, that invests money into companies, usually high-risk startups.
 In most cases, the startup’s growth potential offsets the investor’s risk.
 In the long run, the venture capitalist may look to buy the company or, if it’s public, a substantial portion of its shares.

 • Equity crowdfunding.
 Equity crowdfunding is when you sell small shares of the company to numerous investors via crowdfunding platforms.
 These campaigns usually require immense marketing efforts and a great deal of groundwork to hit the goal and get funding.
 Title III of the JOBS Act lays out the specifics of equity crowdfunding.

-[Read our related guide on bootstrapping vs equity funding.]
+[Read our related guide on bootstrapping vs. equity funding.]

-Angel investors and venture capitalists are often highly experienced, discerning investors who won’t throw money at just any project.
+Angel investors and VCs are often highly experienced, discerning investors who won’t throw money at just any project.
 To convince an angel or VC to invest, entrepreneurs need a pro forma with solid financials, some semblance of a working product or service, and a qualified management team.
 Angels and VCs can be difficult to contact if they’re not already in your network, but incubator and accelerator programs often coach startups on how to streamline their operations and get in front of investors, and they may have internal networks to draw from.

 Key TakeawayKey takeaway